zion-sati/fui-as/docs/v2/fui-as/API_REFERENCE.md

   - `localToAbsolutePosition(localX, localY)`
   - pre-build or invalid-handle calls return default zero-bounds/identity transforms

-The current shipped drag/drop surface is intentionally in-app and AssemblyScript-friendly:
+The drag/drop surface is intentionally in-app and AssemblyScript-friendly:

 - source participation is declarative and data is created lazily only once the drag really starts
 - target negotiation returns `DropProposal` instead of mutating shared event args